 I was looking to try some more ‘challenging’ miniatures and pulled this trio off the painting queue to accommodate.
-Left and right are Cadwallon miniatures from the defunct Rackham Miniatures.
-Hamish in the middle is from Red Box Games.
+Left and right are Cadwallon miniatures from the defunct Rackham Miniatures and in the middle a grumpy looking fighter type from Red Box Miniatures (Hefty Hamish).

 When I say “Halloween Special” I do think the Zombicide Abominalpha is pretty monstrous and suitably ‘horror’.
 Likewise the two pistol wielding miniatures look very ‘Van Helsing-like’ to justify the otherwise loose use of the Halloween phrase in the post title.